 A lot of attention has been put into the dial and case, but the strap and movement could be better.
 Filippo Loreti is becoming a big endeavour, and they will take more profit on a watch than your small “husband and wife” microbrand.
 But this watch is not designed to please the watch enthusiast, but a mass market, and i think it delivers on that.

 As a watch enthusiast I was always sceptical of these kinds of watch brands, but i have to admit i like the watch, even though i know it was designed to please the mass market and not the watch geeks.
-If you are a watch geek, you probably won’t buy this watch, but for everyone else, this watch is a great way to get into mechanical watches while staying away from the mainstream brands.
+If you are a watch geek, you probably won’t buy this watch, but for everyone else who like their design, go for it.
+If you are afraid of the bad value proposition, wait until they are discounted.

 The dial of the Rome Blue Automatic is definitely a looker, and I have no complaints about the case when considering the price.
-Filippo Loreti doesn’t offer any horology heritage or strikingly unique design, but they do offer a beautiful mechanical watch.
+Filippo Loreti doesn’t offer any horology heritage or strikingly unique design, but they do offer a beautiful mechanical watch with a low-end movement.